Nursing skills labs

 Our realistic wards and lifelike mannequins allow students, NHS trusts and businesses to practise skills in a safe environment supported by experts

-The Nursing Skills Labs will prepare for your clinical placements and help you practise scenarios you might find challenging while on work experience.
+The Nursing Skills Labs will prepare for your clinical placements and help you practice scenarios you might find challenging while on work experience.

 You’ll face situations and challenges that reflect life in a real hospital ward or operating theatre.
 Using the latest healthcare technology you’ll learn how to increase safety and improve outcomes for patients.